ningshi/ATEN/README.md

   datasamples$respoutbag<-matrix(datasamples$respoutbag)

   # Identify the final Boolean function
-  # the last parameter of findBF() is for helping reproduce the results, we set it as 0 here.
+  # the last parameter used in findBF() is for helping reproduce the results, we set it as 0 here.
   BF<-findBF(10,PIs,target,parameters,datalist,datasamples,0)

   # Check the final solution we obtained